 La Leche League International

 This organization’s mission is to help mothers worldwide to breastfeed through mother-to-mother support, encouragement, information, and education, and to promote a better understanding of breastfeeding as an important element in the healthy development of the baby and the mother.

 An independent, not-for-profit organization that accredits and certifies more than 20,500 health care organizations and programs in the United States

 The National Women’s Health Information Center

 A project of the U.S. Department of Health and Human Services (HHS) Office on Women’s Health

 United States Breastfeeding Committee

-Composed of representatives from health care professional associations, relevant government departments, and nongovernmental organizations organized for coordination of breastfeeding activities in the United States.
+Composed of representatives from health care professional associations, relevant government departments, and nongovernmental organizations organized for the coordination of breastfeeding activities in the United States

 World Alliance for Breastfeeding Action

-A global network of individuals and organizations concerned with the protection, promotion, and support of breastfeeding worldwide.
+A global network of individuals and organizations concerned with protecting, promoting, and supporting breastfeeding worldwide

 Baby-Friendly facility designation is awarded after a comprehensive process of self-assessment, policy development, staff training, data collection, quality improvement, and BFUSA on-site assessment.
 The process is guided by the BFHI Guidelines and Evaluation Criteria for Facilities Seeking Baby-Friendly Designation.
 Baby-Friendly designation requires successful implementation of the “Ten Steps to Successful Breastfeeding” and the International Code of Marketing of Breast-milk Substitutes.